-When selecting a podcast hosting platform, storage and bandwidth capabilities are definitely not the shiniest feature but one of the most important to look into.
+When selecting a podcast hosting platform, storage, and bandwidth capabilities are not the shiniest feature but one of the most important to look into.

 This feature will impact so many aspects of your show – everything from how many episodes you can release weekly / monthly, how many old episodes your audience can access to how many people can download an episode at any given time.

-Although a website isn’t a dealbreaker for your podcast, it's a great way to promote your show, boost visibility on search engines, and engage followers as you scale.
-We suggest a podcast hosting site that can integrate easily with your existing website.
+Most importantly, we recommend finding a podcast hosting platform that integrates with your existing website.
+Although a podcast website isn’t a dealbreaker for your show, it's a great way to promote your show, boost visibility on search engines, and engage followers as you scale.

-Some podcast hosts actually offer the option to create a personalized site for you.
-If your company is interested in this feature and creating a personalized site for your branded podcast, make sure it also has the capability to integrate with your domain and RSS feed.
+Some podcast hosts offer the option to create a personalized site for you.
+If your company is interested in this feature and creating a personalized site for your branded podcast, make sure it also can integrate with your domain and RSS feed.